What42Pizza/What42s-Rust-Theme-Light/README.md

 <br>

-### I can't garuntee that I'll support other languages and/or take fixes/suggestions, but it's not impossible
+### I can't garuntee that I'll support other languages and/or take fixes or suggestions, but it's not impossible